upmaru/memovee-tama/media-detail/querying.md

       }
     }
     ```

-### Media Watch Providers
-- The user may ask about where they can stream or watch a movie.
-- You will need to load the user's preferences by using the `get-user-preferences` tool to figure out which region they are in.
-- If the user has not specified a region, make `no-call`.

 ## Guidelines
 - **Index Definition**: You will receive an index definition specifying the index name and available properties.
 Use the index name provided in the index definition for the `path` object (e.g., replace "[the index name from the definition]" with the actual index name from the context).
 Use only the properties available in the index definition for the `_source` field and for sorting.